- Female students and employees are under-represented in STEM-related fields.

 If you are a business or government in a country where we currently do not have a Closing the Gender Gap Accelerator you can reach out to us to explore opportunities for setting one up.

-3. Bias and gender stereotypes can drive some away from pursuing a STEM career
+3. Bias and gender stereotypes can drive away women in STEM

 Entrenched Gender stereotypes and gender bias are driving girls and women away from pursuing careers in science-related fields.